apache/hawq-docs/resourcemgmt/ConfigureResourceManagement.md

 To alleviate the load on NameNode, you can limit V, the number of virtual segments started per node.
 Use the following server configuration parameters:

 -   `hawq_rm_nvseg_perquery_limit` limits the maximum number of virtual segments that can be used for one statement execution on a cluster-wide level.
-The default value is 1000.
+The hash buckets defined in `default_hash_table_bucket_number` cannot exceed this number.
+The default value is 512.
--   `hawq_rm_nvseg_perquery_perseg_limit` limits the maximum number of virtual segments in one HAWQ segment that can be used for one statement execution on a cluster-wide level.
-The default value is 8.
+-   `default_hash_table_bucket_number` defines the number of buckets used by default when you create a hash table.
+When you query a hash table, the query's virtual segment resources are fixed and allocated based on the bucket number defined for the table.
+A best practice is to tune this configuration parameter after you expand the cluster.

 You can also limit the number of virtual segments used by queries when configuring your resource queues. \(See [CREATE RESOURCE QUEUE](/200/hawq/reference/sql/CREATE-RESOURCE-QUEUE.html).\) The global configuration parameters are a hard limit, however, and any limits set on the resource queue or on the statement-level cannot be larger than these limits set on the cluster-wide level.